 Your First Conversation With Your Child

-Before you start the program, your first conversation with your child should go something like this (you can even use this script if you want) …
+Go ahead and take a quick look at the program if you like, but before you start with your child, have a conversation that should go something like this (you can even use this script if you want) ..

 Parent: “I noticed that you are finding it hard to sleep by yourself.
 Are you feeling kind of scared to sleep on your own?”